Dear Prime Minister, Chancellor, and Secretary of State,

 On access, the government intends to develop infrastructure to boost UK growth and meet the challenges of climate change.
 Its green paper, Industrial Strategy 2035, identifies that an additional £50 to £60 billion of capital investment will be required each year through the late 2020s and 2030s to achieve the UK’s net zero ambition.
 The UK pensions sector is a potential source of funding for this.

 Not all kinds of investments will be attractive to all schemes, based on their diverse goals and constitution.
 TPR can use its unique position in the sector to engage with schemes and the commercial sector to understand, and then to articulate within government, the profile of assets that would align best with the investment objectives of the various types of pension funds.
-This would help in identifying the ‘latent demand’ from the pensions sector in terms of the type, duration, equity/debt profile, investment size, etc that schemes would find most attractive, for example for UK infrastructure investment.
+This would help in identifying the ‘latent demand’ from the pensions sector in terms of the type, duration, equity/debt profile, investment size, and so on that schemes would find most attractive, for example for UK infrastructure investment.
 As part of this engagement, we would also seek to understand any perceived tensions between trustees’ fiduciary duty and longer-term investment in the transition to a climate resilient, nature positive and net zero economy.
 If desired, we can also use our convening power to bring together the pensions sector with parts of government that are seeking to finance investment opportunities, to engage them in this conversation.

 On capability, last year we published our Single Code – setting the standards of trusteeship – and new guidance showing schemes how to invest in private markets.
 But as pensions have shifted towards complex financial institutions, the role of trusteeship has changed.
 There are now higher expectations around environmental, social and governance (ESG) requirements and what it means to really act in a way consistent with fiduciary duty.
 We believe that means all schemes must be able to consider ESG-aligned investments which have the potential to deliver good outcomes for savers as part of the UK transition.
 That means implementing high standards of investment governance and understanding investment risk in the round, including those that arise from climate change, nature loss and social factors.